Azure-Samples/media-services-v3-dotnet/DynamicPackagingVODContent/AssetFilters/README.md

 1. Creates an Account filter.
 1. Publishes output asset for streaming.
 1. Gets Dash streaming url(s) with filters.
-1. Associates filters to s new streaming locator.
+1. Associates filters to a new streaming locator.
 1. Gets Dash streaming url(s) for the new locator.

 ## Prerequisites